Marketing any product or service is vital to its success, highlighting the benefits of your product or service to existing and potential customers.

 - Find out about protecting your intellectual property from the Intellectual Property Office.

-- Find direct marketing guidance and suppliers from the Data & Marketing Association.
+- Find direct marketing guidance and suppliers from the Direct Marketing Association.

 - Search for marketing training courses from the Chartered Institute of Marketing.